Archita0102/PD-OpenLANE-Workshop/README.md

 	-	package require openlane 0.9:import packages required to run the flow
 	-	cmds : all the commands that we have run.
 	-	cp : copy one folder into another directory.
+	-	vim : to make changes to any file in the terminal.

 *We will be working in OpenLANE*